 It’s not surprising that your toddler is so attached to their baby bottle.
 After all, it makes the hunger go away.
 And if they’re drinking it at night, not only is the nourishment soothing, but the sucking is too.

 First off, this isn’t going to be easy.
-So you should expect some tears and struggles and … wait.
-You’re a parent.
-You probably already knew all that.
+Expect some tears and struggles.

 Consider The Cup